kshmir/aimage/README.md

 the width of the view, making it a perfect square.
 It's like dragging the bottom right corner of a window to resize both the width and height of a window.

+All that you have to do is replace `AImageView` with `SquareAImageView` in your layouts and code, and we'll take care of the rest.

+### HeightSquareAImageView

+The `HeightSquareAImageView` is the same as the `SquareAImageView` class, but instead of adjusting the height to always equal the width, the width is automatically adjusted to equal the height of the view.

-All that you have to do is replace `AImageView` with `AspectAImageView` in your layouts and code, and we'll take care of the rest.
+All that you have to do is replace `AImageView` with `HeightSquareAImageView` in your layouts and code, and we'll take care of the rest.